uraneko/simple_csv_reader/README.md

 As the name says, this is a simple csv reader.
 All it does is take a csv file as a command argument and parse its contents into a table gui.

 > [!NOTE]
-> It's a bit slow for big files (1000 rows and more).
+> It's a bit slow for medium sized files (1000 rows and more).
-> almost unusable for much bigger files (10000), the files would open normally but the gui would be too laggy.
+> almost unusable for bigger files (10000+ rows), the files would open normally but the gui would be too laggy.

 ## Features